himpan1998/DSA-Challenges/README.md

 3. **Threshold tuning increases F1 only by reducing coverage**, so it is not suitable when every sample must be classified.
 4. **Clustering is useful when labels are unavailable**, but it cannot match the performance of supervised learning.

-These results are fully consistent with the nature of the MNIST dataset, where strong performance is expected from both classical machine learning and neural-network-based methods.
+These results align well with the MNIST dataset, where high performance is typically expected from both classical machine learning models and neural networks.

 ---